 When you use the Photo > Edit In submenu, Lightroom will ask you each time how you wish to edit the selected image.
-You have three editing options-Edit a Copy with Lightroom Adjustments, which makes a copy of the file that includes any edits you have made in the photo; Edit a Copy, which copies the original photo without any changes made in Lightroom; or Edit Original, which is not available if the photo being sent to ON1 Photo is a raw file.
+You have three editing options:

+- Edit a Copy with Lightroom Adjustments, which makes a copy of the file that includes any edits you have made in the photo; - Edit a Copy, which copies the original photo without any changes made in Lightroom; or - Edit Original, which sends the original version of the photo to Effects, unless the photo is a raw file, in which case the option will be unavailable.

-You can also can set the file type (TIFF, Photoshop or JPEG), the color space and bit depth for the resultant file.
+In the Copy File Options, you set the file type (TIFF, Photoshop PSD or JPEG), the color space and bit depth for the resultant file.